Will Allen-DuPraw

 For ten days this fall, thirty members of the U.S. Interfaith Journey of Justice—ministers, rabbis, kohenets, nuns, and Quaker, Buddhist, and Hindu peace activists—traversed the West Bank by bus and on foot to show their solidarity with the Palestinian victims of Israeli violence, apartheid, and displacement.

 The trip was organized by Christians for Ceasefire and Rabbis for Ceasefire in the United States and led by Sabeel, a Christian liberation theology movement based in Palestine.
-Photographer Will Allan-DuPraw also traveled with the group to document the trip.
+Photographer Will Allen-DuPraw also traveled with the group to document the trip.

 As U.S. citizens, what they found even more disturbing than the suffering among Palestinians was the complicity of the U.S. government underlying nearly every Israeli injustice they witnessed.